dominicfreeston/freeston-dot-me/content/posts/2023-06-10-thoughts-on-dragonruby.md

 This comes with some caveats or limitations, like currently no shaders because doing this truly cross platforms is hard.
 A lot of these are tied to what [SDL](https://en.wikipedia.org/wiki/Simple_DirectMedia_Layer) supports (one of the [developers of DR is also a core contributor and maintainer of SDL](https://en.wikipedia.org/wiki/Ryan_C._Gordon)), and so some shader support might be on its way with SDL3, but in the meantime it has some features that can fill in a lot of the use cases for shaders in 2D and I can trust that my code will run pretty much identically on all platforms without modification.

 Building for Windows, Mac, Linux and Web with a single command is great - it can even deploy automatically to [itch.io](https://itch.io/) and has beta support for easier [Steam](https://store.steampowered.com/) deployment.
-I've not yet tried it's mobile support and I'm unlikely to ever ship to console, but I like to know they are available with a (quite reasonably priced) pro licence.
+I've not yet tried its mobile support and I'm unlikely to ever ship to console, but I like to know they are available with a (quite reasonably priced) pro licence.

 ## Hot reload